distributed-system-analysis/pbench/docs/API/V1/upload.md

 ## Response status

 `200`   **OK** \
 Successful request.
-The dataset already exists on the Pbench Server; that is, the MD5 hash is an exact match.
+The dataset MD5 hash is identical to that of a dataset previously uploaded to the Pbench Server.
+This is assumed to be an identical tarball.

 `201`   **CREATED** \
 The tarball was successfully uploaded and the dataset has been created.

 `400`   **BAD_REQUEST** \
-One of the required headers is missing on incorrect, invalid query parameters were specified, or a bad value was specified for a query parameter.
+One of the required headers is missing or incorrect, invalid query parameters were specified, or a bad value was specified for a query parameter.
 The return payload will be a JSON document with a `message` field containing details.